 St. Armands Circle is a cute little spot with lots of shopping and dining options.
 The area is charming with trimmed bushes, flowers and statues throughout the street.
 We arrived around noon and found a parking spot pretty easily.
 It’s all street parking.

 We walked around and browsed some shops and stopped by some cute local clothing and gift shops.
+Terra Nova has some really cute items and definitely gives you that Florida vibe.
 For lunch, we ate at Columbia restaurant.
 The restaurant originated in Tampa and is popular for their 1905 salad and paella.
 It’s located in a nice area with seating outside.
 It was a little hot to sit outside, so we opted to sit indoors by the window.

 We were blown away by this museum.
 There is lots to see and can be fun for all ages with the beautiful gardens, circus museum, art museum and the Ringling mansion.